aero530/uniterm/README.md

 ## Roadmap

+* History of text/bytes sent - Keep history of last 10 or so list of bytes sent from the bottom text input box and have a drop down menu to allow a user to select from the previous list.
 * Improve ANSI support - Currently only properly supports forground / background color escapes.
 Could use something like https://crates.io/crates/vte or https://crates.io/crates/vtparse

 ## Development